 The trapezoidal velocity profile generator computes the desired position of the motor versus time.
 In the position mode of operation, the host processor specifies acceleration, maximum velocity, and final position.
 The LM628 uses this information to affect the move by accelerating as specified until the maximum velocity is reached or until deceleration must begin to stop at the specified final position.
 The deceleration rate is equal to the acceleration rate.
 At any time during the move the maximum velocity and/or the target position may be changed, and the motor will accelerate or decelerate accordingly.
-Figure 10 illustrates two typical trapezoid, while Figure 10 (b) is an example of what the trajectory looks like when velocity and position are changed at different times during the move.
+Figure 10 illustrates two typical trapezoidal velocity profiles.
+Figure 10(a) shows a simple trapezoid, while Fig- ure 10(b) is an example of what the trajectory looks like when velocity and position are changed at different times during the move.